tshadday/09-Challenge-README-Generator/README.md

   ## Installation

-  To install the project: undefined
+  To install the project: run "npm i", then run "node index.js" after downloading from Github and opening the integrated terminal.

   ## Usage